Mark Charters, Director of social and community services, Bexley LBC

 What or who keeps you awake at night?

 Absolutely nothing and nobody I sleep very soundly once my head hits the pillow.

 What three words would your colleagues use to describe you?

-What maxim do you use to see you through the tough times?
+What maxim do you use to see you through tough times?

-Who would you invite to a fantasy dinner party?
+Who would you invite to a fancy dinner party?

 What have you learnt recently that would be useful to others?